What is a Full Stack Web Developer Salary in the U.S.?

 Austin Average: $56,292

-Austin, TX is quickly becoming one of the biggest draws of tech workers in the country, and the average entry-level full stack developer salary there is around $56,292 per year.
-Of course, with more experience and time with a single employer, your income could reach far beyond the average salary for all full stack developers in the city: more than $100,000 a year.
+Austin, TX, is quickly becoming one of the biggest hot spots for tech professionals in the country.
+The average entry-level full stack developer salary in Austin is around $56,292 per year.
+Of course, with more experience and time with an employer, your income could reach $100,000 a year, far exceeding the average full stack developer’s salary in Austin.

 Chicago Average: $59,445

 Chicago is one of the largest cities in the Midwest and perhaps one of the best for tech workers.
-The average wage for these programmers in Chicago is $59,445, which is very high for virtually any entry-level position.
-But if you stick around a job long enough, you could reach the average salary of all full stack developers in the city, which is an impressive $104,537 per year.
+The average wage for these programmers in Chicago is $59,445, which is high for virtually any entry-level position.
+If you stay at a job long enough, however, you could earn an annual salary of $104,537, the average salary for full stack developers in Chicago.

 Other U.S. Tech Hubs